pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 I planted the roses *myself(herself)*.
 He made the breakfast *himself(themselves)*.
 Aditya and Teja can take care of *themselves(ourselves)*.
+You must take care of *yourself*.
+She bought *herself* a new dress.
+They are doing the homework *themselves*.
+Don't hurt *yourself* while cooking.
+We cooked biryani *ourselves* for the guests.
 ```

 ## True or False